AbeloByte/AbeloByte/README.md

 <h1 align="center">Hey there! 👋 I'm Abel Adane!</h1>
-Welcome to my GitHub!
-I’m a **Computer Science & Engineering** Student and an enthusiastic **Web Developer** diving into the latest frameworks, building projects, and always looking for new ways to understand and improve the world through code.
+Welcome to my corner of GitHub!!
+I’m a Computer Science & Engineering Student and a Web Developer diving into the latest frameworks, building projects, and always looking for new ways to understand and improve the world through code.
 I love nothing more than a good conversation about tech or life's big (and small) questions. 💻🌍

 ### 🧭 About Me